Learn How a Sewer Dye Test Can Be Used to Discover Leaks or Pipe Defects

 3. How to insert the dye for a sewer dye test

-Pour the dye inside the toilet bowl or into an under sink drain trap.
+Pour the dye inside the toilet bowl or into a sink that is close to the point you want to test.
 Start flushing the toilet several times, or run the water into the sink for several minutes.

 4. The waiting period for a determination

 Depending on where the leak or cross-contamination exists, you may have to wait minutes or hours before seeing the dye flow through your home’s plumbing system.
-The dye can appear in floor drains/covers, sump lids, or onto the flooded basement or yard areas.
+The dye can appear in floor drains/covers, sump lids, or onto flooded basement floors or yard areas.
+In some cases, if the defect in the pipe is outside of your home, the dye can underground or inside the public sewer.

 5. What if no colored dye appears?

-If no dye appears – then you can assume your drainage and sewer systems are properly connected, and you may simply have a water line leak somewhere with your home.
+If no dye appears, then you can assume your drainage and sewer systems are properly connected, and you may simply have a water line leak somewhere within your home.

 6. The confirmation that you have a sewer drain issue

-Tips for Liquid or Tablet Form Trace Dye Testing
+How Is a Sewer Dye Test Done?
+5 Tips for Liquid & Tablet Dye Testing

 Tip 1 – If possible, have the home’s plumbing diagrams on hand to mark where the dye is added.
 Also carefully note where the dye exited.
 Also, record what time the dye was added and what time the dye was seen leaving the system.
 The length of time indicates how far away from the insertion point the defect is.
 All of this information will be of value to your plumber in diagnosing the extent of your plumbing problem.